Chuka-J-Uzo/Data-Streaming-ETL-IUBH/README.md

 , thereafter, use this to run the container:

-Without Elyra node visualizer:
+Without Elyra node visualizer (but contains Jupyter Notebook):

     docker run  --name pyspark-notebook  -it -p 8888:8888  -v /path to your volume folder:/home/jovyan/work  -d ruslanmv/pyspark-notebook

-With Elyra node visualizer (I used this):
+With Elyra node visualizer, and Jupyter notebook(I used this):

     docker run  --name pyspark-elyra -it -p 8888:8888 -v /path to your volume folder:/home/jovyan/work   -d ruslanmv/pyspark-elyra

 - Now check for jupyter URL(with token) in the pyspark container's logs. right-click on it an select "view logs".

+Finally, to run our python script, we use ```Spark-Submit`` function to consume our code this way:

+    spark-submit --master local[*] --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2  ./path-to-your-python-file.py

+The above ordinarily works fine, but if you run into error request for mysql-connector-java-8.0.32.jar files, you can try this after downloading the mysql-connector-java JAR file from the appropriate website:

+    spark-submit --master local[*] --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2 --jars /path_to/mysql-connector-java-8.0.32.jar  ./path-to-your-python-file.py

+If it works, visit http://localhost:4040 or http://localhost:8888/spark-submit to see your Spark job results.

 ### Docker Running Prometheus and Grafana Containers: